Data migration in ERP projects.

 Challenges related to roles and systems

 Limited access to the target system due to Authorisations or incorrect configuration delays or hinders processing.
-The wrong selection of the responsible agents, who do not have the competence or authorisation to act, slow down the project.
+The project is slowed down by the incorrect selection of the responsible processors who do not have the competence or authorisation to act.

-Incorrect or insufficient user input already leads to the failure of the project during the preparation of the migration.
+Incorrect or insufficient user input leads to the failure of the project even before the migration is prepared.

 Best practices for data migration